Mastercard/flow/assert/assert-junit5/README.md

 With the discovery configuration parameter `flow.parallel` absent or `false`, this caller uses genuine Jupiter `SAME_THREAD` execution even when global Jupiter concurrency is enabled.
-It needs no parallel listener/provider, Launcher interceptor or receipt channel. **`flow.parallel=true` currently fails before the factory body;
+It needs no parallel listener/provider, Launcher interceptor or receipt channel.
+Parallel execution is restricted to the checked tracer below;
-parallel execution is not delivered or enabled by this preview.**
+this preview is not a general-purpose parallel release.

 Prepare once with `tests()`, then return exactly the owned descriptions.
 They can be enumerated and inspected without executing the SUT.
 Configuration containers